 Following the First World War, the poppy became a symbol of the war dead in Britain and Commonwealth countries - because the bright red flower was one of the only plants to grow on some of the worst battlefields.
 The Royal British Legion adopted it in 1921 to help it raise funds for war veterans, and the tradition of wearing one on the 11th November (the anniversary of the end of the war) began.

 The buying and wearing of poppies remains central to British life and culture, but last year, The Legion felt the campaign needed an extra push.
-So it joined forces with creative production studio Taylor James to create the 2012 Poppy Appeal advertising campaign.
+So it created this 2012 Poppy Appeal advertising campaign.

 74. Brucciani: Wi-Fi